-apply on-line: ii on-iiic applicati on option, picas e marcate poncy

-Χ Same fee
+Х Same fee Free Reduced

-Free

-Reduced

-- Yes No
+1 Yes No

-Can on-line application fee be waive with financial need? ed for applicants X
+Can on-line application fee be waive with financial need? ed for applicants Х

-C14 Application closing date Vas No
+C14 Application closing date

-D Yes No
+Yes No

-Does your institution have an application on closing date?
-X
+Does your institution have an applicati ion closing date? х

 Date

 Application closing date (fall) N/A

 Priority Date 2/15

-Y
+Yes No

-C15 Are first-time, first-year students accepted for terms other than the
+C15 Are first-time, first-year students accepted for terms other than the fall?

-fall?
+C16 Notification to applicants of admission decision sent (fill in one only)

+[ Х On a rolling basis beginning (date): 1-Dec

+By (date):

+s Other:

+C17 Reply policy for admitted applicants (fill in one only)

+Must reply by (date): No set date Must reply by May 1st or within Other: weeks if notified thereafter Deadline for housing deposit (MMDD) Amount of housing deposit: 0601 250 Refundable if student does not enroll?
+X Yes, in full Yes, in part No

+C18 Deferred admission

+Yes No Does your institution allow students to postpone enrolln admission? nent after Х If yes, maximum period of postponement: 1 year

+C19 Early admission of high school students

+g Larry admission of high school students

+Yes No

+Does your institution allow high school students to enroll as full-time, first- time, first-year students one year or more before high school graduation? х

+C20 Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

-C16 Notification to applicants of admiss on decision sent (fill in one only) X On a rolling basis beginning (date): By (date): Other: 1-Dec C17 Reply policy for admitted applicants (fill in one only) • Must reply by (date): No set date Must reply by May 1st or within Other: weeks if notified th ereafter Deadline for housing deposit (MMDD): Amount of housing deposit: 0601 250 Refundable if student does not enroll?
-X Yes, in full Yes, in part No C18 Deferred admission Does your institution allow students to postpone enrollme ent after Yes No admission?
-If yes, maximum period of postponeme 1 year Х 040 ı yeai C19 Early admission of high school stud ients Yes No Does your institution allow high school time, first-year students one year or mo х C20 Common Application: Question remo • -2007 cycle) C21 Early Decision Yes No Does your institution offer an early dec permits students to apply and be notified advance of the regular notification date to attending if accepted) for first-time, if enrollment?
-If "yes," please complete the following: First or only early decision plan notifical ed of an admission and that asks stu irst-year applicants date decision well in dents to commit X Other early decision plan closing date Other early decision plan notification da ate For the Fall 2024 entering class: Number of early decision applications of Number of applicants admitted under each Please provide significant details about arly decision plan , C22 Early action Do you have a nonbinding early action plan whereby stud lents are notified Yes No of an admission decision well in advand do not have to commit to attending you ce of the regular n Х If "yes," please complete the following: Early action closing date Early action notification date 12/1 12/18 Yes No Is your early action plan a "restrictive" prom applying to other early plans? olan under which y ou limit students Х
+C21 Early Decision

+Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment? x If "yes," please complete the following: · · · · · · First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date - For the Fall 2024 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: -

-CDS-C
+C22 Early action

+Yes No

+Do you have a nonbinding early action plan whereby s of an admission decision well in advance of the regula but do not have to commit to attending your college? х

+If "yes," please complete the following:

+Early action closing date 12/1

+Early action notification date 12/18

+Yes No

+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? х from applying to other early plans?